ds-wizard/docs/docs/admin/installation.rst

 Registry
 ========

 When you have your own self-hosted instance, it is essential for you to register within the `Registry service <https://registry.ds-wizard.org>`_.
 It is source of shared knowledge models and can support your deployment.
 After registration of your organization with unique ID and email verification, you will get your **token**.
-This token is then used in :ref:`config-registry` configuration.
+This token is then used in :ref:`config-settings`.
 Then your instance is connected automatically to the Registry service for specific functionality such as accessing shared knowledge models.

 Other "Setups"
 ==============